Pour une meilleure expérience sur ce site, nous vous conseillons fortement d'utiliser un navigateur plus récent.

-Where prevention is concerned, brushing your pet’s teeth regularly really is the gold standard.
+Where prevention is concerned, brushing your dog or cat’s teeth regularly really is the gold standard.
 Dental diets are a great way to help maintain healthy teeth however, dogs and cats often only chew with their molars making it hard for dental kibbles to target the teeth located at the front of their mouths.
 Brushing will help ensure all teeth are cleaned.
 Let’s find out how to brush our dog or cat’s teeth!

 Ideally, brushing your pet’s teeth should be done once a day.
 Cats and dogs love routine, so if you can establish a routine to brush your pet’s teeth at the same time every day, they may be more receptive.

 It is best to get your pet used to the toothbrush and toothpaste by introducing it slowly.
 Start by showing your cat or dog the toothbrush and touching it to their mouth.
 Don’t forget to reward them with treats after each step!

 It is important to always use toothpaste specifically designed for pets and not for humans.
 Human toothpaste can be toxic and is never recommended for companion animals.
 We recommend using a cat or dog toothpaste containing an enzyme to help fight plaque-causing bacteria.
 There are a variety of toothbrushes available on the market.
 Use a toothbrush that is easiest and most convenient for you to manipulate.

 Pay special attention to the gum line when brushing your dog or cat’s teeth.
 The abrasive rubbing action is what will remove plaque and help prevent periodontal diseases such as gingivitis.